Cache validity configuration refers to a set of expiration policies the CDN cache nodes should follow when caching your business contents.

 /index.htmlof the origin server is 200 seconds and the cache validity period set for CDN is 600 seconds, the actual cache validity period for the file will be 200 seconds.

-Cache-Controlfield does not exist in the response header of your origin server, the
+Cache-Controlfield does not exist in the response header of your origin server, CDN adds the

 You can configure different cache validity periods for different types of directories and files.
-If the cache validity period is configured to 0, the CDN node will not cache the resource, in which case the CDN node needs to pull related resources from the origin server every time the users send access request to the node.
-For more information on cache configurations, please see Node Cache Configuration.
+If the cache validity period is configured to 0, the CDN node will not cache the resource, in which case the CDN node needs to pull related resources from the origin server every time the users send access requests to the node.
+For more information on cache configurations, please see Node Cache Validity Configuration (Legacy).

-Tencent Cloud CDN supports cache validity period configuration at various dimensions, custom priority adjustment, and cache inheritance policies (advanced cache configuration).
+Tencent Cloud CDN supports cache validity configurations at various dimensions, custom priority adjustment, and cache inheritance policies (advanced cache validity configuration).
 A reasonable cache validity period can effectively improve the resource hit rate and lower origin-pull rate, reducing bandwidth usage.

 Cache-Control field.
 The default policy is as follows:

-max-age, the cache validity period for this resource is subject to the period set for the resource, and will not inherit the value specified by
+max-age, the cache validity period for this resource will be the period set for the resource, and will not inherit the value specified by

-no-store, the CDN node does not cache the resource.
+no-store, the CDN node will not cache the resource.

 When multiple caching policies are set, the priorities of the entries are determined on a bottom-to-top basis, with the entry at the bottom of list having the highest priority and the one at the top having the lowest priority.
 For example, suppose the following caching policies are set for a domain name: